onunez177/kopycat/apinotes.md

 ## Quirks

 * kopy.io doesn't care if you give a paste a > 1mo lifetime
-* kopy.io wi store any data you POST to its API -- even if the paste is malformed, or a parameter isn't used by the app.
+* kopy.io will store any data you POST to its API -- even if the paste is malformed, or a parameter isn't used by the app.
-** kopy.io was forked from Hastebin -- they added crypto to the UI, and a form -> JSON parser.
-But in Hastebin, anything you POST'd to /documents _was_ your paste, verbatim.
+  * My theory is this is a holdover from Hastebin, where anything you POST to /documents is your paste verbatim
-** This means a few things:
+  * This means a few things:
+    * A successful response doesn't mean a successful paste
-*** Steganography -- our real paste is in the metadata!
+    * Steganography -- our real paste is in the metadata!
-*** We can use custom metadata to specify different ciphers
+    * We can use custom metadata to specify different ciphers

 ## Languages